 In one of the rare humorous short stories written by Edgar Allan Poe, the main character proves a theory of his that there is no vacuum of space, the atmosphere just gets so thin that air pumps are needed to pressurize a hot air balloon so he can breathe during his trip to the Moon.
 Arguably averted by the ending which very heavily implies that he was lying his ass off the entire time.

 Larry Niven used the same faulty Mercury data in his first published story, The Coldest Place.
-To his credit, he offered to pull it when scientists inconveniently announced this discovery just after he mailed the story to the publisher.
+He offered to pull it when scientists inconveniently announced this discovery just after he mailed the story to the publisher.
+The story was published anyway, as it was correct at the time it was written.

 According to Ray Cummings in Tama of the Light Country, Mercury has an atmosphere and several civilizations, and the American astronaut (something of a Mighty Whitey) who tells the story was trying to get to the moon, but overshot.